spatialos/gdk-for-unity/docs/reference/glossary.md

 The term “inject” refers to when a field is populated automatically by the SpatialOS GDK for Unity.

 In the [MonoBehaviour workflow]({{urlRoot}}/reference/workflows/monobehaviour/interaction/reader-writers/lifecycle), the GDK performs injection on fields that have the [`[Require]` attribute]({{urlRoot}}/reference/workflows/monobehaviour/interaction/reader-writers/lifecycle).
-A MonoBehaviour is only enabled when all of its dependencies are populated.
+A MonoBehaviour is only enabled when all those fields are populated.

 ## Inspector